pvandervelde/zinger/engineering.md

   * Safe ways to halt
   * Ways to minimize damage in case of failure
     * If the rover is going to crash, attempt to move in a way that minimizes damage to people, animals and the cargo
+  * Failure to make goal
+    * Depends on the reason
+      * Goal isn't reachable --> Inform the humans
+      * Failure of some sub-system --> Either stop, or return to base?
+      * Battery running low --> Back to charge station + inform human

 * FMEA -> Failure Mode Effects Criticality Analysis -> Try to predict failures before they happen
 * How to deal with tolerances
+  * Tolerance for fit etc.
+  * Tolerance for the final parts, e.g. how much can the frame be out of square without influence on the robots behaviour
 * Braking power
 * Pick-up of cargo
   * From sides without falling over